- Search The Registry

 *This date marks the birth of W.E.B.
 Du Bois in 1868.
-He was an African American sociologist, one of the most important Black protest leaders in the United States during the first half of the 20th century.
+He was a Black sociologist.

 W(illiam) E(dward) B(urghardt) Du Bois was born in Great Barrington, Mass. and graduated from Fisk University in Nashville, Tenn., in 1888.
 He received a Ph.D. from Harvard University in 1895.
 His doctoral dissertation, The Suppression of the African Slave-Trade to the United States of America, 1638-1870, was published in 1896.
 Although Du Bois took an advanced degree in history, he was broadly trained in the social sciences; and at a time when sociologists were theorizing about race relations, he was conducting inquiries into the condition of Blacks.

 For more than a decade he devoted himself to sociological investigations of Blacks in America, producing 16 research monographs published between 1897 and 1914 at Atlanta University, where he was a professor.
 Du Bois also wrote The Philadelphia Negro; A Social Study 1899, the first case study of a Black community in the United States.
 At first Du Bois had believed that social science could provide the knowledge to solve the race problem but he gradually came to the conclusion that in a climate of virulent racism, expressed in such evils as lynching, peonage, disfranchisement, Jim Crow laws, and race riots, social change could be accomplished only through agitation and protest.
 In this view, he clashed with the most influential Black leader of the period, Booker T. Washington, who, advocating a philosophy of accommodation, urged Blacks to accept discrimination for the time being and elevate themselves through hard work and economic gain.